evankniffen/pokerihardlyknowher/README.md

 The correct bot to use is in the `cfr_bot` directory.
 This is our main implementation with all the advanced features.

-DO NOT use the `my_bot` directory - it is an older version and not the correct implementation.
+DO NOT use the `random_bot` directory - it is an older version and not the correct implementation.

 ## Performance Metrics